knetikmedia/knetikcloud-ruby-client/docs/InvoicesApi.md

 id = 56 # Integer | The id of the invoice

 opts = {
-  request: KnetikCloudClient::PayBySavedMethodRequest.new # PayBySavedMethodRequest | Payment info
+  request: KnetikCloudClient::PayBySavedMethodRequest.new # PayBySavedMethodRequest | The payment method details.
+Will default to the appropriate user's wallet in the invoice currency if ommited.
 }

 begin
-  #Trigger payment of an invoice
+  #Pay an invoice using a saved payment method
   api_instance.pay_invoice(id, opts)
 rescue KnetikCloudClient::ApiError => e
   puts "Exception when calling InvoicesApi->pay_invoice: #{e}"